 Flashback PRIVATE PREVIEW

 Flashback uses Automatic Undo Management to record all committed changes for each included table.
-To enable Flashback, you must first grant the
+To enable Flashback, follow these steps:

-GRANT SELECT ON DBA_FLASHBACK_ARCHIVE TO FIVETRAN WITH GRANT OPTION; GRANT SELECT ON DBA_FLASHBACK_ARCHIVE_TABLES TO FIVETRAN WITH GRANT OPTION; GRANT SELECT ON V_$SYSTEM_PARAMETER TO FIVETRAN WITH GRANT OPTION; GRANT SELECT ON V_$DATABASE TO FIVETRAN WITH GRANT OPTION;
+GRANT SELECT ON DBA_FLASHBACK_ARCHIVE TO FIVETRAN; GRANT SELECT ON DBA_FLASHBACK_ARCHIVE_TABLES TO FIVETRAN; GRANT SELECT ON V_$SYSTEM_PARAMETER TO FIVETRAN; GRANT SELECT ON V_$DATABASE TO FIVETRAN;

 Create a tablespace with enough space to store about 7 days’ worth of database changes.